Bass Strait: Transport

+Major commercial freight operator SeaRoad, complete daily sailings between Devonport and Port Melbourne Mon-Sat.

 Ferries

 The domestic sea route is serviced by two Spirit of Tasmania passenger vehicle ferries, based in Devonport, Tasmania.
-The ships travel daily in opposite directions between Devonport and Spirit of Tasmania Quay in Geelong as overnight trips, with additional daytime trips during the peak summer season.
+The ships travel daily between Devonport and Spirit of Tasmania Quay in Geelong as overnight trips, with additional daytime trips during the peak summer season.

 Energy

 The Basslink HVDC electrical cable has been in service since 2006.
 It has the capacity to carry up to 630 megawatts of electrical power across the strait.

 Alinta owns a submarine gas pipeline, delivering natural gas to large industrial customers near George Town, as well as the Powerco gas network in Tasmania.

 Communications

 The first submarine communications cable across Bass Strait was laid in 1859.
 Starting at Cape Otway, Victoria, it went via King Island and Three Hummock Island, made contact with the Tasmanian mainland at Stanley Head, and then continued on to George Town.
-However it started failing within a few weeks of completion, and by 1861 it failed completely.
+It started failing within a few weeks of completion, and by 1861 it failed completely.

 Tasmania is currently connected to the mainland via two Telstra-operated fibre optic cables; since 2006, dark fibre capacity has also been available on the Basslink HVDC cable.